ayreal/intro-to-javascript-notes/lecture110117.md

       - When you invoke a new object with a constructor, it sets the new object to .this
       - javascript has prototypical inheritance, not class-ical inheritance
       - eg you can add a method to Dog prototype with `Dog.prototype.rollOver =`.
-An instance of the dog doesn't necessarilty have to have this method, but its prototype will if you define it that way.
+An instance of the dog doesn't necessarily have to have this method, but its prototype will if you define it that way.

  ```javascript
  class Dog {